 - 1. Grading/Upgrading of horses will be decided by the following scale: - 2.
 Introductory level Open to both Unaffiliated and Affiliated Riders.
-When achieving three (3) 1st places with a Dressage score of 60% or above, the combination will automatically move up into Preliminary level.
-No points are awarded therefore allowing Centre/Club horses to stay at the same level to bring on more Novice riders.
+When a Rider/Horse combination has achieved three (3) places with a Dressage score of 65% or above, the combination will automatically move up into Preliminary level and can only ride Intro classes as HC.